exploring self-realization, sacred personhood, and full humanity

 The real, the authentic, spiritual leaders are deeply troubled by this charade and caricature of godliness.
 Recall Brother John of Glastonbury’s comment, “We of the Spirit World are appalled” by the poisonous pride of so-called God’s servants.

 Coming to mind just now, too, is an incident when I was 17.
 My father, unable to deal with the rising tide of my knowledge concerning these matters, hauled me before the local priest to “talk some sense into me.”
 This man, a true godfather-figure, was one of the most imperious and evil people I would meet in my life.
 He had totally bought into the notion that he was “better” and “chosen.”
 I knew that if he’d had the power to do so, he would have killed me for my insolence of questioning his “superior” wisdom as representative of "God's" venerable, ancient organization.
-And who was I, he said, to question any of this? -- Every sneering and smug despot of history has entertained this kind of disdainful and contemptuous self-importance.
+And who was I, he said, to question any of this?
+But every sneering and smug despot of history has entertained this kind of disdainful and contemptuous self-importance.

 However, this very moment, so long after the fact, I smile inwardly to assess the irony.
 If he had been reasonable, willing to engage me respectfully and intellectually, I might have stayed in the fold.
-Instead – and I still remember my silent rage and seething fury under his godfather-insults and fulmination – I promised myself, right then and there, at that moment of his empty-bluster attack, that I would grow up to become among the most knowledgeable in the world, I would become an expert, I would get the facts as few others concerning these issues, and that no one would ever again be able to speak to me in such venomous and hateful manner, and that I would never again allow myself to be subjected to this kind of inquisitorial, witch-hunt abuse, even under pain of death.
+Instead – and I still remember my silent rage and seething fury under his godfather-insults and fulmination – I promised myself, right then and there, at that moment of his empty-bluster attack, that I would grow up to become among the most knowledgeable in the world, I would become an expert, I would get the facts as had few others concerning these issues -- and no one would ever again be able to speak to me in such venomous and hateful manner, and that I would never again allow myself to be subjected to this kind of inquisitorial, witch-hunt abuse, even under pain of death.

-Editor's note: One of my long-time Word Gems readers, when she read about my "silent vow" while being attacked by a Blackrobe, joked with me and said, "He created monster."
+Editor's note: One of my long-time Word Gems readers, when she read about my above "silent vow" while being attacked by a Blackrobe, joked with me and said, "He created monster."
 It's one of the best compliments I've ever received. (smile)

 the endgame of all forms of fundamentalism is totalitarian control